 Other than those, GURPS offers no distance bonus for skill.
 That’s arguably odd; technique is a big factor in achieving maximum distance with any object.

-For a simple solution using existing rules, apply the bonus from the Throwing skill to all thrown weapon skills.
+For a simple solution using existing rules, take the bonus from the Throwing skill and apply it to all thrown weapon skills.
 For example, Thrown Weapon (Axe/Mace) grants the same bonus as the broader Throwing skill, but only with the relevant weapons.
 (Remember, this increases ST-based distance but not ST-based damage.)
 It’s a bit of a change, but it’s realistic and fun for axe-flingers.

 If you’re really daring, change the bonus for skill from +1/+2 ST to a more satisfying+10%/+20% distance.